On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Configuration hypersurfaces

+Computations of certain Feynman integrals by Broadhurst and Kreimer~\cite{Kreimer} revealed the presence of multiple zeta values that can be interpreted as periods of configuration hypersurfaces arising from graphs.
+This connection has drawn significant attention from algebraic geometers, motivating the study of the geometry of these hypersurfaces from a cohomological perspective.
+Kontsevich conjectured that these hypersurfaces are mixed Tate.
+Although this conjecture was later disproved by Belkale and Brosnan~\cite{Belkale}, it has underscored the complexity of the singularities associated with configuration polynomials, sparking greater interest in their study.
+For instance, it has been shown that their singular loci have low codimension~\cite{Denham-et21, Patterson}.
+For a comprehensive reading on this topic, see~\cite{Marcolli}.

-The configuration polynomial of a regular matroid is a homogeneous polynomial with the property that is linear in each variable.
-In this section, we will study the hypersurfaces cut out by homogeneous polynomials that are linear in one of their variables.
+In this section, we will study the geometry of hypersurfaces cut out by homogeneous polynomials that are linear in one of their variables.
+Note that the configuration polynomial of a regular matroid $M$ is a homogeneous polynomial that is linear in each variable.
+This work will give us a new perspective on the geometry of $X_M$.

+Next, we will find a bound for the number of $\F_p$-rational points on configuration hypersurfaces (see Remark~\ref{rmk:other_bounds}), enhancing the existing bounds in the literature (see Remark~\ref{rmk:maye}).
+Readers primarily interested in the main result of this paper (Theorem~\ref{thm:estimate_of_limit}) can safely omit this section.

+\begin{remark} An estimate for $\#X_M(\F_p)$ can already be derived using results for complete intersections over finite fields found in~\cite{Lang-Weil, Hooley, Matera}.
+Since $X_M$ is geometrically irreducible when $M$ is irreducible, it meets the assumptions in ~\cite{Lang-Weil, Hooley, Matera}.
+For example, applying the Lang-Weil estimate~\cite{Lang-Weil} yields

+where $n=\#E-1$.
+To use the estimates from~\cite{Hooley, Matera}, we additionally need the dimension of the singular locus of $X_M$.
+It was shown in~\cite{Patterson, Denham-et21} that $X_M$ is highly singular.
+Consequently, the error term remains no better than the one given in this work (see Theorem~\ref{thm:rational_points_big_O}). \end{remark}